zengkaipeng/Uni-Reaction-Release/readme.md

 - **USPTO-Condition:** The folder contains two files.
 The `csv` file stores the training data, and the `json` file stores the reagent-index lookup table for the dataset.
 - **USPTO-500MT:** The folder contains five `json` files.
 In addition to the training, validation, and test sets, we also provide a list of all reagents involved in the training labels and a list of chemical tokens.
-- **Buchwald-Hartwig cross-coupling reaction:** The folder contains ten random splits and four OOD splits.
+- **Buchwald-Hartwig cross-coupling reaction:** (corresponding to the `bh` folder)  The folder contains ten random splits and four OOD splits.
 Each split folder has three files representing the training, validation, and test sets.
 - **radical C–H functionalization:** (corresponding to the `hx` folder) The folder contains ten groups of random splits.
 The names of their subfolders indicate the random seeds used for the splits.
 Each split folder has three files representing the training, validation, and test sets.
 - **chiral phosphoric acid-catalyzed thiol addition:** (corresponding to the `dm` folder) The folder contains ten groups of random splits.
 The names of their subfolders indicate the random seeds used for the splits.
 Each split folder has three files representing the training, validation, and test sets.